UPDATED January 2018

 - Trapping Tips

 If you perform Trap-Neuter-Return (TNR) during the summer, be mindful of the extreme heat.
 Do not leave cats in traps in the car or sun! — they can get heat stroke just like people, dogs and other mammals.
 Once the cat is trapped, keep her in the shade with a light, breathable trap cover or in an air-conditioned space.
 According to Dr. Foster and Smith, cats left inside vehicles on hot days are the most common heat stroke victims.
 Temperatures inside a closed vehicle can reach well above 104 degrees quickly.
 SOME of the signs that a cat might be overheating include: Rapid breathing or panting, drooling, dilated pupils and vomiting.
 Don’t place traps on surfaces that get extremely hot from the sun, such as asphalt or cement.
 The metal can absorb the heat and burn the cat’s paws.
 It is possible for a cat to die from heat stroke when confined in a TNR trap for too long.
 A simple guideline to follow: if it’s too hot for you, it is too hot for the cats.
 During summer, even without extreme heat, trapping in the very early morning and then transporting to the vet that same morning is the safest way to trap.
 Be careful when trapping cats that you don't set traps in areas that attract ants.
-HEAT ADVISORIES: Pay attention to when extreme heat advisories are in effect, it is too hot for routine TNR during this time and it is extremely difficult for cats to recover from surgery in extreme weather.
+WEATHER ADVISORIES: Pay attention to when weather advisories are in effect, it is too cold/hot for routine TNR during this time and it is extremely difficult for cats to recover from surgery in extreme weather.
 In the WINTER, we recommend holding off on routine trapping until there will be a week following of night time lows in the mid to high 40s or above so the cats can heal from surgery without dealing with freezing/frost situations.
 If you need to trap a cat that is seriously ill or injured during extreme weather, try to trap at most comfortable time of day (if possible) and then pull the trapped cat indoors (inside the trap) immediately to avoid temperature related illness!